-▼ Tessa Dover Hometown: San Luis Obispo, CA Major: Psychology and Legal Studies, with Gender Studies Sequence Tessa Dover believes strongly in the connection between individual performance and teamwork.
+✓ Tessa Dover Hometown: San Luis Obispo, CA Major: Psychology and Legal Studies, with Gender Studies Sequence Tessa Dover believes strongly in the connection between individual performance and teamwork.
 "I would never be able to swim as fast without my teammates, and I hope that they are better swimmers because of me," she says.
 "But I like the fact that only I can dictate how I perform."
 It's a mindset that has served her well at CMC, where she has excelled both in the water and in the classroom.
 A two-time recipient of the NCAA's Elite 88 award, presented to the athlete competing at the national championship with the best academic record, Tessa is an Academic All-American well-aware of the challenges posed by balancing academics and varsity swimming and water polo.
 The faculty at CMC has played a key role in helping her establish her priorities.
-"My coaches always appreciate the fact that we're students first and athletes second," she says.
+"My coaches always appreciate the fact that we're students first and athletes second," she says, "and I can talk to my professors easily about making up work, seeing them outside of class or getting extensions on papers if I'm busy with an athletic event."
 Relationships with her peers also have played a critical role in Tessa's college experience-at CMC, she has made friends for life.
 "Being able to have a group of people who have similar values and understand your priorities has been really important to me," she says.
 This blend of nurturing atmosphere and top-tier educational and athletic offerings leaves Tessa, who graduated as valedictorian of her class in addition to earning honors for Outstanding Senior Thesis and Outstanding Major from the psychology department, feeling grateful and excited about her future.
 Throughout her college experience, Tessa has seen how dedication to athletics has enriched other areas of her life.
 "CMC has taught me a lot about leadership," she reflects.
 "I really understand how to be a good teammate and a successful leader, which will be extremely helpful because I'll have to work on teams throughout my career."